Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial.markdown

 Installation:

 Download and isntall Eclipse [here](https://www.eclipse.org/downloads/index-java8.php).
-Choose 'Eclipse IDE for Java Developers'.
+Choose  `IDE for Java Developers` from the list.

 Install current version of the JDK (Java 7+)